TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

-Terms of Use

-These Terms of Use were updated effective March 2014.
-Read summary of changes.

-Understanding your rights and responsibilities as a Monster user Privacy Reminder
+Terms of Use   Understanding your rights and responsibilities as a Monster user
+Privacy Reminder

 Protect your personal information by never providing social security, credit card or bank account numbers to prospective employers.
 Learn more